-As a junior in 2001, Wallace was the starting quarterback and threw for 2,044 yards, 11 touchdowns, and nine interceptions while rushing for 475 yards and seven scores.
+As a junior in 2001, Wallace was the starting quarterback for the 'Clones football team and threw for 2,044 yards, 11 touchdowns and nine interceptions while rushing for 475 yards and seven scores.

-The following year, Wallace became a player everyone would remember.
-Though his season stats weren’t amazing, one play in the seventh game of the season was all anyone needed to see.
+The following year, Wallace became a football player everyone would remember.
+Though his season stats weren't amazing, one play at Jack Trice Stadium was all anyone needed to see.

 Seneca Wallace: The Run